digital-asset/daml/daml-lf/spec/daml-lf-1.rst

        | 'to_any' @τ e                              -- ExpToAny: Wrap a value of the given type in Any
        | 'from_any' @τ e                            -- ExpToAny: Extract a value of the given from Any or return None
        | 'type_rep' @τ                              -- ExpToTypeRep: A type representation
-       | 'to_any_exception' @τ eₘ eₚ                -- ExpToAnyException: Turn a concrete exception into an 'AnyException'
+       | 'make_any_exception' @τ eₘ eₚ              -- ExpMakeAnyException: Turn a concrete exception into an 'AnyException'
        | 'from_any_exception' @τ e                  -- ExpFromAnyException: Extract a concrete exception from an 'AnyException'
        |  u                                         -- ExpUpdate: Update expression
        |  s                                         -- ExpScenario: Scenario expression